 The CRUK Cambridge Centre Breast Cancer Programme is delighted to welcome Dr Nancy Davidson, AACR President, as Visiting Professor on 20-21 September 2017.
-Dr Davidson will be giving a lecture at the CRUK Cambridge Institute lecture theatre on Wednesday 20 September from 13.00-14.00 and will also be available for individual meetings.
+Dr Davidson will be giving a lecture entitled Breast Cancer in the Age of Precision Cancer Care at the CRUK Cambridge Institute lecture theatre on Wednesday 20 September from 13.00-14.00 and will also be available for individual meetings.

 Breast Cancer Programme Annual Retreat

 The Breast Cancer Programme 2017 Annual Retreat will take place on Monday 2 October, at The Cambridge Building, Babraham Research Campus, CB22 3AT.